ndp/ndp.github.io/_posts/2016-01-15-shh-algolia-for-win-sitting-in-our.md

-Of course with [Rails](http://rails.org/) and [Heroku](https://www.heroku.com/) and my N years of experience, it was just an hour from idea to live, fully-functional app&nbsp;on the internet.
+Of course with [Rails](http://rails.org/) and [Heroku](https://www.heroku.com/) and my N years of experience, it was just an hour from idea to live, fully-functional app on the internet.
 We had CRUD screens for books, subjects, authors and even characters.
-I stood up and dusted&nbsp;my hands off proudly.
-Then my eldest daughter put on her PM hat, and reminded me of the requirements: “It’s just a search box.”&nbsp;
+I stood up and dusted my hands off proudly.
+Then my eldest daughter put on her PM hat, and reminded me of the requirements: “It’s just a search box.”

 “Yeah, I know,” I said.
-“Soon.”&nbsp;
+“Soon.”